VilloKodeHode/eldoria-game-site/documentation/Eldoria/Aetheric Sage.md

 ### 💠 Connection to Aetheric Phenomena

-Shatterlines & The Veil.
+[[Shatterlines]] & [[The Veil]].
 Their insight into echoes and recursion makes them uniquely suited to interact with Shatterlines, while their healing magic manipulates the threads of the Veil.

 “The wound was made in a moment.
 I find the thread before that moment, and pull.”